William Miller: Reviving the Hope of the Second Coming

 - Those who believed that Christ had come in a “spiritual” sense—into people’s hearts.

-- Those who believed the date was correct, but the expected event was not.
+- Those who believed the date was correct, but the anticipated event was not.

-Miller was part of the first group, but it “pained [him] to see a spirit of sectarianism [a strong attachment to a religious sect] and bigotry.”
-19 He was concerned that some of the people in these groups had gone to extremes in their beliefs.
+Miller was part of the first group, but it “pained [him] to see a spirit of sectarianism [a strong attachment to a religious sect] and bigotry.”23 He was concerned that some of the people in these groups had gone to extremes in their beliefs.

-For this reason, he met together with some of his followers at a conference in Albany, New York, on April 23, 1845.
-There they clarified their beliefs and encouraged one another.
-20
+For this reason, he met with some of his followers at a conference in Albany, New York, on April 23, 1845.
+There they clarified their beliefs and encouraged one another, but never set a new date for Jesus’ return.24

-But how about Seventh-day Adventists?
+But how about the Seventh-day Adventists?
 Did he join them?

 What is William Miller’s connection to Adventism?

 William Miller’s earnest study of the Bible and the resulting movement was a catalyst for starting the Seventh-day Adventist Church.
 But he was not a founder of the Church and never became involved with it.
-In fact, he died many years before its organization in 1863.
+In fact, he died in 1849, many years before Adventism’s organization in 1863.

 See, after October 22, 1844, there was a small group of people who believed that the date had indeed been correct.
 The event, however, was not.
-Returning to their Bibles and guided by the Holy Spirit, this group realized that Jesus had moved from the Holy Place to the Most Holy Place of the sanctuary to begin a work of judgment instead.
+Returning to their Bibles and guided by the Holy Spirit, this group—which included individuals like Ellen G. White, James White, and Joseph Bates—realized that Jesus had moved from the Holy Place to the Most Holy Place of the sanctuary to begin a work of judgment instead.

 At the same time, they were learning other truths, such as the seventh-day Sabbath.
 Many years later, they would form the Seventh-day Adventist Church.

 But Miller would not be among their ranks since he didn’t agree with them about Jesus’ work in the sanctuary.
-Ellen White, one of the founders of the Adventist Church, wrote that he also didn’t accept the Bible’s truth about the Sabbath due to the influence of his fellow workers.
+Ellen White, who became one of the founders of the Adventist Church, wrote that he also didn’t accept the Bible’s truth about the Sabbath due to the influence of his fellow workers.25

 Nevertheless, through what he started, others further pursued the truths of the Bible.